pheymann/paulheymann-website/_drafts/rent-inflation-and-how-to-fight-it.md

 ### Restrict hotel density
 Since tourism is growing with the popularity of cities so is the number of hotels accommodating the tourists.
 Depending on the city or area, one might think about an upper limit for hotels per area unit or citizen number.
 But here it might be hard to quantify what limits make sense and adding that limit adds artificial scarcity to the market.
 That, in turn, could lead to a price surge following the supply-demand curve.
 Another approach could be to force hotel developers to also include apartments in their buildings making it a hotel/living space mix.
 This approach wouldn't create artificial limits and would add new flats to the city.

-But the question is, would citizen like to live above or in a hotel building or in the areas hotels are created?
+But the question is, would citizen like to live in a hotel building or in the areas hotels are created?
 Furthermore, the above ruling would immediately raise the question why it isn't applied to offices and other business units like shops as well.
 Here, we would enter a fairness discussion which might skew the end-result to a point where it isn't beneficial anymore.

 ### Ease construction of new buildings
 Some metropolitan areas were able to keep their rent growth at inflation like levels by making it simple to construct new buildings [3]. *Simple* here means developers have a fixed set of rules they have to follow when building and as long as they obey nobody can object the construction.
 Also subsidizing land gives the right incentives for the creation of new buildings.
 Looking at our example of Hamburg, we find that developers have a fixed set of rules, but they also have to take the local community into account.
 They could resist an application for a new construction and represent a hard to estimate risk.